MarianoP-95/Wall_follower/README_PROJECT.md

 In this project an ackermann steering robot had used the navigation stack for the calculation and implementation of estimated trajectories, within a map proposed to reach the goal points.
 All made on Rviz and Ros Stage.

-   Download in Catkin_ws/src from this link  : git clone git@github.com:MarianoP-95/Wall_follower.git
+   Download in Catkin_ws/src from this link in  :

+   cd catkin_ws/src
+   git clone git@github.com:MarianoP-95/Wall_follower.git
+   cd ..
+   catkin_make

    Install Stage-Ros

    $   sudo apt-get install ros-melodic-stage-ros`